Braden1996/react-native-replicache/README.md

 ## What's the strategy?

-Currently, the strategy is to provide an implementation of Replicache's `ExperimentalCreateKVStore` backed by  [`react-native-quick-sqlite`](https://github.com/ospfranco/react-native-quick-sqlite).
+Currently, the strategy is to provide an implementation of Replicache's `ExperimentalCreateKVStore` backed by  [`react-native-quick-sqlite`](https://github.com/ospfranco/react-native-quick-sqlite) or [`expo-sqlite`](https://docs.expo.dev/versions/latest/sdk/sqlite/#sqltransaction).

 Additionally, some configuration is required to received poke events from the server.